 Try to only use one hand for clipping and unclipping the carabiners, the same way as you should only use one foot when driving an automatic car!

 I know it can be difficult to envision the words.
 I recommend that you jump onto youtube and watch this great video showing the use of a lanyard and carabiners.
 Just don’t be put off by the difficulty of the ferrata showcased in the video!
 As the guys mentioned at the beginning of it, this is probably the toughest of the toughest ferratas out there!

 As with everything it takes practice to become good at something.
 I remember on my first few routes I always forgot to clip out and back in on the different sections, which resulted in me getting ahead in the route, but my lanyard stayed behind.
 I then had to climb down to the last section to do it.

 Later I figured out it’s easier to rest the carabiners on the palm of my right hand (the one I use for clipping in and out of the cables) and slide them along the cable.
 Cables are there to help you with climbing and using them to get ahead is definitely a good idea, especially if you are a beginner.

 Occasionally you will meet those in the mountains too.
-Luckily this is more of an exception than a common occurence.
-Generally mountain folks are friendly and chill.
+Luckily this is more of an exception than a common occurrence.
+Generally, mountain folks are friendly and chill.

 If you need to pass someone along the route, make sure to do it in a safe place (for example a wider ledge).
 The person being passed usually just has to stop and wait, whilst the other climber clips one, then the other carabiner around them.
 This often results in a short hugging session with a stranger, but it’s part of the experience!

-The safe way to climb with a partner is always staying clipped in to separate cable sections and remaining at a safe distance.
-That way if one person looses their footing and falls, the other person isn't pulled with it.
+The safe way to climb with a partner is always staying clipped into separate cable sections and remaining at a safe distance.
+That way if one person loses their footing and falls, the other person isn’t pulled with it.